 I'm sure there are many areas for which this is true, but I mostly know the tech arena, so I'll focus on that.

 If you know much about the "dot com boom" of the 90s, you know that to get a good paying job in tech, often all you had to have on your résumé was HTML.
 Today HTML is like typing: it's taken for granted that you know it.
 However, there are still plenty of opportunities here.
 For example, COBOL is easy to learn and it's still the most widely used programming language in the world (though it doesn't get much press).
 As a result, there are COBOL jobs all over the place and many companies desperate for COBOL programmers will import them.
 My specialty, Perl, is another good example.
-Due to a silly Perl is dead meme going around, some programmers aren't going into the language, but there's still a huge demand for it when compared to many of its major competitors:
+It's been around for a while, so some programmers have left for newer "hip" languages.
+As a result, there's a shortage of developers and increased demand (and salaries).

 Thanks to this, I get to travel all over the world.
 Perl's still incredibly popular, but due to a weird technological culture shift, demand has dropped relative to supply.
 That will change again, but for now, it's a great opportunity (and if you're curious, you can see that it's remained one of the 10 most discussed programming languages for many years).